kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - As before, move behind Gerlon during the cutscene
   - *Stims: Strength on MC via hotkey*
     - Press Shift+6 (by default) to advance the stim menu to Adrenal Strength
-  - When the announcer finishes laughing, QS twice to finish the CS
+  - When the announcer finishes laughing (or Gerlon starts his fist pump), QS twice to finish the CS
   - Defeat Gerlon via Critical Strike
 - Vs. Ice:
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS and talk to Ajuur twice to start the duel
   - Move behind Ice and *Stims: Strength on MC via hotkey*
-  - When the announcer says "death", QS twice to finish the CS
+  - When the announcer says "death" (or Ice begins her fist pump), QS twice to finish the CS
   - Defeat Ice via Critical Strike
 - Vs. Marl:
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS and talk to Ajuur twice to start the duel
   - Move behind Marl and *Stims: Strength on MC via hotkey*
-  - When the announcer says "kid", QS twice to finish the CS; you'll likely only barely be in position
+  - When the announcer says "kid" (or Marl begins his fist pump), QS twice to finish the CS
   - Defeat Marl with Critical Strikes; you have a higher chance to miss, so you may not one-round him
   - If you do miss, try to bump Marl so that he does not attack you, and try to get Sneak Attacks off
   - You can use medpacs if necessary; Marl can also stun or one-shot you, so this fight is somewhat risky